AlexSKoch/hugo-academic/exampleSite/content/project/external-project/index.md

 +++
 # Project title.
-title = "The good, the bad, and their processing"
+title = "Good, bad, and their processing"

 # Date this page was created.
 date = 2019-04-07T15:27:00